eslint-functional/eslint-plugin-functional/docs/rules/no-expression-statements.md

 ### `ignoreVoid`

-When enabled, expression of type void are not flagged as violations.
+When enabled, expression of type `void` and `Promise<void>` are not flagged as violations.
 This options requires TypeScript in order to work.

 ### `ignoreSelfReturning`